moonblade/Teach-Basics/git/README.md

 2. Switch to a new branch called conflict
 3. Change this line - add something here
 4. Push to the branch conflict.
 See what happens

+## 6 - Revert, abandon branch

+1. While in main branch, Make a change in this line
+2. commit it
+3. Realize you committed it in main branch and that your main branch is now ruined
+4. git checkout to an earlier commit, change the branch name of main to main_old, and checkout to new branch called main
+5. checkout to branch to make your change in line one
+6. commit it
+7. Oh no, the change should have been in the last line
+8. Revert the last change